 Day 1: Harvest, History, and Wine

-After Bully Hill, make sure to stop at Heron Hill Winery.
+Just down the road is Heron Hill Winery.
 Known for their longtime commitment to sustainability, this estate winery has one of the most spectacular views in the region.
 With a variety of wines to try, we suggest trying their Ingle Vineyard series wines.
 Ingle Vineyard wines are crafted with great pride and passion, made from sustainably farmed, hand picked grapes grown at John and Josephine Ingle's estate.
 These high quality wines feature the top four Finger Lakes varietals produced at a single vineyard.

 Day 2: Choose Your Own Adventure